aukilabs/posemesh/core/domain/README.md

 - **Remote Storage (`remote.rs`)**: This module handles data storage in remote locations, allowing for distributed data management across the domain cluster.
 - **Local Storage (`fs.rs`, `metadata.rs`)**: These modules manage local data storage, ensuring that data is persisted efficiently and securely within the local environment.

+Uploading data supports streaming by default.
+Each piece of domain data is chunked into 7KB segments and organized into a Merkle tree.
+Both the sender and receiver construct the tree to serve as proof of data transfer.

 ## Capability

 The `capabilities` modules define the functionalities that a node within the domain cluster can perform.